Today we have Laura Wyatt from www.mamabearcollective.co.uk.

 I was determined not to get my hopes up.
 After all, there were no guarantees that we would have a baby and I did not want to become obsessed and start checking temperatures and times.
 I have a tendency to go after what I want without any chill.
 If we had the go-ahead for a baby, I knew I needed to relax and just forget about it and if it happened, it happened.

 Almost overnight, it seemed like everyone around us was pregnant.
 Everyone I saw had a baby bump or a newborn.
 I would smell a baby from a mile away and my heart and my belly literally ached.
-My biggest fear was that this longed for baby would not happen and whenever I tried to talk to my friends about this, they didn’t get it.
-Apparently because I already had a child, I should have been grateful with what I had, which was not what I wanted to hear – I was fed up of being so ill all the time and in pain, I was fed up of waiting for the right time to have a baby, and here the stars were aligning allowing us to begin this journey.
+My biggest fear was that this longed-for baby would not happen and whenever I tried to talk to my friends about this, they didn’t get it.
+Apparently, because I already had a child, I should have been grateful for what I had, which was not what I wanted to hear – I was fed up with being so ill all the time and in pain, and I was fed up with waiting for the right time to have a baby, and here the stars were aligning allowing us to begin this journey.

-During the first week of December, there was an evening that was perfect for spotting shooting stars, so the three of us, and the two mad dogs, bundled up at 10pm and drove to the most secluded place we knew.
+During the first week of December, there was an evening that was perfect for spotting shooting stars, so the three of us, and the two mad dogs, bundled up at 10 pm and drove to the most secluded place we knew.
 We got out and walked and walked and walked, above us, the sky exploding with asteroids hitting our atmosphere.
 It was one of the most beautiful nights of my life.
-It was cold and late and BB1 had to pee on the path in the dark after drinking too much water and the dogs were under our feet in the excitement of a late night walk, but I had my family around me and we were happy.
+It was cold and late and BB1 had to pee on the path in the dark after drinking too much water, the dogs were under our feet in the excitement of a late-night walk, but I had my family around me and we were happy.

 That night, we conceived BB2.
 I know it was that night as it was the only time we Did The Deed that week and I spent the rest of the week worrying we’d missed the fertile window.

-A few days later, the cramps had disappeared, I was back in work preparing for the Christmas leave period, and had outgrown all my bras over night, which were earning me stares from strange men in the supermarket.
+A few days later, the cramps had disappeared, I was back at work preparing for the Christmas leave period, and had outgrown all my bras overnight, which were earning me stares from strange men in the supermarket.
 However, repeated pregnancy tests from the pound shop, done in secret, proved negative.
 I was obviously just eating too much, probably because I felt sick and tired a lot.